reactivesw/Order/docs/api.md

 - Payload: orderId --NotNull
 - Response: NONE

-## 3.4 checkout
+## 3.4 Place order
+when the order been placed, then the customer can not change it anymore.
-- Path: /checkout
+- Path: /
 - Method: POST
-- Payload: cartId --NotNull
+- Payload: PlaceOrderRequest
 - Response: order
-- Sample: {RootUrl}?cartId=ERTAYDASD-ADAVFCA-SADSDASDA-SCAS

-## 3.4 place order
-- Path: /{orderId}/place
-- Method: POST
-- Payload: orderId --NotNull in path
-- Response: order with status updated

 # 4 Actions
 Actions for update order